hakenshi/motherfuckingwebsite/README.md

-"A idiot admires complexity, a genius admires simplicity."
+"An idiot admires complexity, a genius admires simplicity."
 - Terry Davis, the dude who made templeOS